apache/mxnet/docs/tutorials/gluon/fit_api_tutorial.md

 ## Summary

 In this tutorial, we learnt how to use ```Gluon Fit APIs``` for training a deep learning model and also saw an option to customize it with the use of Event Handlers.
-For more references on the Fit API and advanced usage details, checkout its [documentation](http://mxnet.apache.org/api/python/gluon/gluon.html).
+For more references and advanced usage details can be found in the [documentation](http://mxnet.apache.org/api/python/gluon/gluon.html).

 ## Next Steps